 FY25: 51,000 contract actions (new order and modifications to existing orders)

 Average 2,700 RFQs monthly; Peak of over 4,000 in July

+The SEWP PMO does not publish orders or RFQs.
+Official documentation is held by the issuing agency.

 Section 4: Categories and Scope

-Each Category has its own scope and set of Contract Holders
+Each Category has its own scope and of Contract Holders

+If a future on-ramp activity is announced in future years.
+CHs may participate in the activity.
+See Section A.1.42 ON-RAMP ACTIVITY.

 Task Orders are issued by Category.
-All Contract Holders (CH) within a Category are eligible if the customer selected NAICS code and business designation match the CH’s Exhibit 4 match and the CH meets all customer specific requirements.
+All Contract Holders (CH) within a Category are eligible if the customer selected NAICS code and business designation match the CH’s Exhibit 4 (NAICS crosswalk) match and the CH meets all customer specific requirements.

 After a CH submits its updated Exhibit 4 listing with their NAICS Codes and business sizes and the SEWP PMO verifies the information, it will be used to match with customer’s selected NAICS and business size within the Category.